-Smart consumers interview potential real estate agents before they decide which agent they want to hire.
-Just as you're sizing up the potential for a good fit, the real estate agent will likely be interviewing you, too.
+Smart consumers will interview several potential real estate agents before they settle on which one they want to work with, and good agents are selective about their clients, too.
+Just as you're sizing up a good fit, the real estate agent will likely be interviewing you as well.
 Be wary of agents who don't ask you questions and probe for your motivation.
-You wouldn't work with just any agent off the street, and good agents are selective about their clients, too.

-Either interview the agent over the phone or get together at the agent's office for the first meeting.
-Don't expect a top producing agent to meet at your home before you've made a selection.
+The interview stage of the relationship is important for everyone involved.
+You can interview the agent over the phone, or get together at his office for the first meeting.
+But don't expect a top-producing agent to meet you at your home before you've made a selection.

 How Long Have You Been in the Business?

-The standard joke is there's nothing wrong with a new agent that a little experience won't fix, but that's not to say that freshly licensed agents can't be good ones.
+The standard joke is that there's nothing wrong with a new agent that a little experience can't fix, but that's not to say that freshly-licensed agents can't be good ones.
 Much depends on the level of their training and whether they have access to competent mentors.

-Newer agents tend to have more time to concentrate on you, but he might not have enough time if he's holding down another job because he's just starting out.
+A newer agent might have more time to concentrate on you unless he's holding down another job.
 You can ask about this as well.

-There's no bar exam for real estate agents and no school offers a degree in how to handle problems in a transaction.
-They learn on the job.
-The more sales an agent has completed, the more she knows.
-It's even possible that she's taken courses and attended seminars, and it's OK to ask about this, too.
+That said, there's no bar exam for real estate agents, and no school offers a degree in how to handle problems in a transaction.
+Agents learn on the job.
+The more sales an agent has completed, the more he knows.
+It's even possible that he's taken courses and attended seminars, and it's OK to ask about this, too.

 An agent's average ratio depends on the market.
-Excluding sizzling seller's markets, a good buyer's agent should be able to negotiate a sales price that's lower than list price.
+A good buyer's agent should be able to negotiate a sales price that's lower than the list price, at least if you take sizzling sellers' markets out of the equation.
 A competent listing agent should have a track record for negotiating sales prices that are very close to list prices.

-Listing agents should have higher ratios that are closer to 100 percent.
-Buyer's agent ratios should fall below 99 percent.
-Sometimes market value has no bearing on the asking price and ratios are meaningless in that case so don't put too much emphasis on them.
+Listing agents should have higher ratios that are closer to 100%, while buyer's agents' ratios should fall below 99%.
+Keep in mind that sometimes market value has no bearing on the asking price, and ratios are meaningless in this case.
+Don't put too much emphasis on them.

 You might also want to find out just where most of these homes were located.
-Is the agent familiar with the area in which you want to buy or where your property is located?
-This can be an important consideration.
+Is the agent familiar with the neighborhood you're interested in or where your property is located?
+This area-knowledge can be an important consideration.

-As a buyer, you'll need to know how the agent will search for your new home and how many homes he thinks you're likely to see before you find one that you want to buy.
+You'll want to know how the agent plans to search for your new home if you're a buyer, and how many homes she thinks you're likely to see before you find the one you want.
 Will you be competing against other buyers?
 How does the agent handle multiple offers?

-As a seller, you'll want to know exactly how the agent will sell your home.
+As a seller, you'll want to know exactly how the agent will market your home.
 Is a direct mail campaign appropriate?
-Why or why not?
 Where and how often does she advertise?
 What kind of photography does she offer?
 Does she market online?
 What steps will she take to prepare your home for sale?

-Most important, ask if there's anything about your home that she thinks might detract from its potential for sale.
-You could possibly remedy and avert the problem.
+Ask if there's anything about your home that might detract from its potential for sale.
+Perhaps, you could remedy and avert the problem.

-Everybody has references.
-Even new agents have references from previous employers.
-Ask to see them and whether any of the individuals providing references are related to the agent.
-Ask if you can call the references with any additional questions.
+Even brand new agents should have references from previous employers.
+Ask to see them and find out whether any of the individuals are related to the agent.
+Find out if you can call the references with any additional questions.

 What Are the Top Three Things That Separate You From Your Competition?